 - Resilience, behavior and immune status of the human population of a specific area

-Focus Diagnostics has played a role in the discovery and surveillance of emerging infectious diseases through the development of serological testing.
-Beginning with laboratory testing services for Lyme disease more than 25 years ago, Focus scientists have continued to collaborate with leading researchers and health agencies worldwide.
-Today, Focus Diagnostics is an ISO-certified manufacturer of high quality serological test kits for many vector-borne pathogens, including West Nile virus, Coxiella burnetii (Q fever), arbovirus (EEE, SLE, CE and WEE viruses), and rickettsia.
+We have played a role in the discovery and surveillance of emerging infectious diseases through the development of serological testing.
+Beginning with laboratory testing services for Lyme disease more than 25 years ago, our scientists have continued to collaborate with leading researchers and health agencies worldwide.
+Today, we are an ISO-certified manufacturer of high quality serological test kits for many vector-borne pathogens, including West Nile virus, Coxiella burnetii (Q fever), arbovirus (EEE, SLE, CE and WEE viruses), and rickettsia.

 West Nile Virus IgG or IgM DxSelect™